 Professor Carine Ronsmans

-Carine teaches Epidemiology at the School of Public Health, Sichuan University.
-She organises the Introductory Course in Epidemiology and Statistics at LSHTM.
+Carine teaches courses in Epidemiology and Maternal and Perinatal Health.
+She co-organises the Introductory Course in Epidemiology and Statistics at LSHTM.

-Her areas of interest include the methodological and conceptual aspects of the evaluation of Maternal and Perinatal Health Programmes, the measurement of maternal and perinatal morbidity and mortality, examining the role of quality assurance mechanisms (including audits) to improve the quality of obstetric care, and understanding the contribution of indirect causes including HIV to maternal mortality.
+Her areas of interest include the methodological and conceptual aspects of the evaluation of Maternal and Perinatal Health Programmes in low and middle income countries and the measurement of maternal and perinatal morbidity and mortality.
+She has a particular interest in understanding and addressing inequity in access to maternal and perinatal health care, including access to emergency obstetric care and caesarean sections.
 She has extensive work experience in Asia (Bangladesh, Indonesia and China), and Africa (Benin, Chad, Ivory Coast, Morocco, Senegal, Tanzania).
-She is currently based in Chengdu, China, where she works on understanding the health systems factors that contributed to China's success in maternal and newborn health
+She recently completed a three-year secondment to Sichuan University, China, where she worked on understanding the health systems factors that contributed to China's success in maternal and newborn health